You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 How to get to Puerto Princesa from Bohol

 The best way is to fly from Tagbilaran to Puerto Princesa.
 If flights are a hassle, another option is to fly to Manila and take the ferry to Coron from here.
-Then change the order of the 4 locations in Palawan around.
+If you do this, change the order of the 4 locations in Palawan below around and start at Coron.

 Port Barton

-There are island hopping tours too in Port Barton, they cost around 1500 pesos.
+You can also join island hopping tours in Port Barton, they cost around 1500 pesos.

 How to get to Port Barton from Puerto Princesa